phpmyadmin/phpmyadmin/docs/config.rst

         ``$cfg['Servers'][1]``.
 Do not use ``$cfg['Servers'][0]``.
 If you want more than one server, just copy following section (including ``$i`` increment) several times.
-There is no need to define full server array, just define values you need to change.
+There is no need to define full server array, just define values you need to change from the defaults.

 .. config:option:: $cfg['Servers'][$i]['host']